-Here are some tips you can use to improve your bonding program:
+Here are some useful tips for improving your bonding program:

 ▣ Appoint a Professional Contract, Bond-only Agent/Broker – The Bond Connection represents the best interests of General Contractors and Subcontractors of all sizes and trades using its direct appointments to numerous surety bond companies, underwriters, and programs.
 Only by “in-house” execution of all bid, performance, and payment bonds can a contractor receive the service needed to grow revenue and profit.
 Insurance agents do not have the necessary special and unique experience and only minimal indirect access to 1-2 inferior/inappropriate sources.